lnw/tropicitydetection/README.md

 ## cuda support

 The cuda support passes all tests, but is tested only with a device with compute capability 5.2.
-The implementation is, however, so naive that it likely also works with newer or older devices.
+There are three different implementations of the trajectory completion, two using a double precision vector field and one using single precision for the vector field (but still doubles for all other floating point quantities).
 In order to compile for other compute capabilities, the cmake-file needs to be adapted.

 ## installation